 - monthly reports on projects and new infrastructure.

 Meetings may include presentations by GPC employees or invited guests.
-Board papers are circulated in paper format one week before the meeting to provide sufficient time for review of agenda items and enable Directors to request additional information to support them in their decision making.
+Board papers are circulated in digital format one week before the meeting to provide sufficient time for review of agenda items and enable Directors to request additional information to support them in their decision making.

 The Audit and Compliance Committee